Zeefbeest/ResearchMethods/README.md

 Text corpus collected from Project Gutenberg, a repository of public-domain books.

 #### Categorization:
-Authors' gender will be determined based on biographical information available within the database or secondary sources.
+Authors' gender will be determined based on biographical information available.

 ---